Dread2/Contributors/README.md

 Dear all,

 I want to take a moment to thank the incredible individuals who have shown interest in or contributed directly to the progress of my projects.
-Your time, energy, ideas, and encouragement have made a significant impact.

 Special thanks to: